AmitBerger/domain_extractor/README.md

 ## 📋 Overview

 Domain Extractor is a command-line and GUI utility that scans text files for domain names, validates their format according to DNS standards, and checks if they resolve to IP addresses.
+It can optionally query the VirusTotal API to flag domains as malicious, suspicious, or clean.
 It provides a comprehensive solution for identifying and verifying domains in any text content.

 ## ✨ Features

 - 🔍 **Robust Domain Detection**: Finds domains embedded in text, URLs, HTML, code, and more
 - ✅ **DNS Format Validation**: Validates domains according to official DNS naming standards
 - 🌐 **IP Resolution**: Checks if domains resolve to IP addresses
+- 🛡️ **VirusTotal Integration**: Optionally queries the VirusTotal API to mark domains as malicious, suspicious, or clean
 - 🔄 **Format Normalization**: Handles mixed case, surrounding punctuation, and more
 - 🧪 **Edge Case Support**: Handles subdomains, IDNs, new TLDs, and challenging formats
-- 📊 **Detailed Results**: Provides comprehensive output with IP addresses when available
+- 📊 **Detailed Results**: Provides comprehensive output with IP addresses and optional VirusTotal safety status

 ## 🚀 Installation